 In today’s modern click-click-buy world, your business is hardly a business if it doesn’t have a web presence.
 That’s particularly true for your brand-new business, which lacks an established customer or client base.

 Before blanching at the idea of potentially spending hundreds for a developer to put together your page—there’s a platform for that.
-Jimdo users can choose from dozens of clean, professional templates to build a complete website from start to finish, including incorporating a blog and creating an online store, without ever touching a single line of code.
+Jimdo users can choose from dozens of clean, professional templates in order to build a complete small business website from start to finish, including incorporating a blog and creating an online store, without ever touching a single line of code.

 What’s more, Jimdo’s free package includes everything you need to build a clean, professional-looking website, with the chance to upgrade and add your own professional domain.
 In fact, Jimdo’s been named the best free website builder platform due to its easy interface that welcomes non-programmer business owners.